landmann/tips-and-tricks/README.md

 du -h /var/log
 ```

 If it is, in fact, hogging a lot of disk space, see what's being printed in the logs with a simple `head /var/log/error_log`.
-My issue dealt with some `insecure permissions`, so I just changed the permissions with:
+My issue dealt with some `insecure permissions`, so I just changed the some settings in this file.
+The first one is `MaxLogSize 1` and `LogLevel none`.

 ```
-sudo chmod 755 /usr/lib/cups/*
+sudo vim /etc/cups/cupsd.conf
 ```
 Lastly, remove all the files